ampactor/colorfall/ROADMAP.md

 # ColorFall: Production Roadmap

-This document outlines the remaining tasks to get the ColorFall plugin ready for a production release, as well as potential features for future versions.
+This document outlines the remaining tasks to get the ColorFall plugin ready for a production release, as well as potential features for future versions. (we will always use Rust 2024 edition.)

 ## Project Status

 ColorFall is a creative 5-band dynamics processor and tonal shaping tool.
-The core DSP engine and GUI are now fully implemented and functional.
-The project is ready for the final tuning and release phase.
+The core DSP engine and GUI are fully implemented, documented, and robust.
+The project is now in the final tuning and testing phase before its v1.0 release.

 ### Core Features (✅ Implemented)

 - **Dynamic Multiband Processing**: 5-band crossover split with parallel compression and saturation.
 - **Dynamic Serial EQ**: 5-band serial compensation EQ that shifts with the `Tilt` control.
 - **Dynamic Parameters**: All internal DSP parameters (compression, saturation, EQ) are dynamically linked to the `Amount` and `Tilt` knobs.
-- **Loudness Compensation**: Automatic gain matching between the dry and wet signals is implemented.
+- **Loudness Compensation**: RMS-based automatic gain matching between the dry and wet signals is implemented.
-- **Functional GUI**: A Vizia-based user interface with sliders for all main parameters and a gain reduction meter is complete and styled.
+- **Functional GUI**: A Vizia-based user interface with sliders for all main parameters and a gain reduction meter is fully implemented and styled.
 - **Robust Codebase**: Well-organized and modular code structure (`lib.rs`, `dsp.rs`, `editor.rs`).

 ---